 Selected as a Book of the Year in 2017 in the Guardian and Irish Times 

 Édouard Louis grew up in Hallencourt, a village in northern France where many live below the poverty line.
 His bestselling debut novel about life there, The End of Eddy, has sparked debate on social inequality, sexuality and violence.

 It is an extraordinary portrait of escaping from an unbearable childhood, inspired by the author’s own.
 Written with an openness and compassionate intelligence, ultimately, it asks, how can we create our own freedom?

-Born Eddy Bellegueule in Hallencourt, France, in 1992, Édouard Louis is the author of two novels and the editor of a book on the social scientist Pierre Bourdieu.
+Édouard Louis is the author of two novels and the editor of a book on the social scientist Pierre Bourdieu.
 His work has appeared in the New York Times, the Guardian and Freeman’s.
-The End of Eddy has been translated into more than twenty-five languages, and has made him the most celebrated French writer of his generation.
+His first novel, The End of Eddy, was translated into more than twenty-five languages, and has made him the most celebrated French writer of his generation.